 Artichokes are a filling food source.
 They are high in fiber and protein yet low in calories and fat.
 They increase satiety, prevent cholesterol build-up, and reduce inflammation.
 All these benefits help you achieve your goal and help prevent heart disease, diabetes, and other metabolic disorders at the same time.

 What is Globe Artichoke?

-The artichoke grows as high as 1.5 to 2 meters tall with silvery-green leaves that are 50 to 82 cm long.
-Its flower bud, that can be about 8 to 15 cm in diameter, is made up of a fleshly base with tightly packed triangular scales.
+The artichoke grows as high as 1.5 to 2 meters tall with silvery-green leaves 50 to 82 cm long.
+Its flower bud, which can be about 8 to 15 cm in diameter, is made up of a fleshly base with tightly packed triangular scales.
 The lower portion of the scales and artichoke ‘heart’ are the most commonly eaten parts.
 The chokes or the immature florets in the center of the bud are also edible in younger flowers.

 How do I choose a good globe artichoke?

-When choosing globe artichokes for consumption, choose one with a bright green color which looks hydrated, firm, and heavy.
+When choosing globe artichokes for consumption, choose one with a bright green color that looks hydrated, firm, and heavy.
 It is best to get an artichoke with the petals still closed because it helps guarantee freshness.
 Ideally, it should be cooked and eaten a week after purchase.
 To keep it fresh, make sure that you store it in an airtight plastic bag.